Peakboard/peakboard.github.io/content/_hub/en-hub_sharedconnections.md

 ![User groups](/assets/images/hub/en_hub_connections-03.png)

 To use the created connections in the Peakboard Designer, you have to be connected to the Peakboard Hub with the group key of the corresponding user group.
-Then open the dialog in the Peakboard Designer under [Connections](1).
+Then open the dialog in the Peakboard Designer under [Connections] (1).

 ![Connections](/assets/images/hub/en_hub_connections-04.png)